jpype-project/jpype/doc/userguide.rst

 ---------------------------

 Sometimes getting to the level of a debugger is challenging especially if the code is large and error occurs rarely.
-In this case, it is often benefitial to attach data to an exception.
+In this case, it is often beneficial to attach data to an exception.
 To achieve this, we need to write a small utility class.
 Java exceptions are not strictly speaking expandable, but they can be chained.
 Thus, it we create a dummy exception holding a ``java.util.Map`` and